Kumano Kodo Travel Guide: UNESCO World Heritage pilgrimage route, location, and must-see highlights

-What is Kumano Kodo?
-Where is it?
+What is the Kumano Kodo—and where is it?

 As you can see from the map above, ‘Kumano Kodo’ covers a wide area and has many forks in the road.
 The total length is said to be 600km.
 Most parts of the route are in the Wakayama Prefecture, but it is an old route that covers four prefectures including Mie, Nara, and Osaka Prefecture.
 Kumano Kodo can be divided into 5 main routes.
 This will be explained in detail later in the article.